Diamante-Smith/osticket-prereqs/README.md

 <br>

-- At the top, left click on "Access" to see what lies in there
+- At the top, left-click on "Access" to see what lies in there

 - Under the primary Department section, click on "Sysadmins" -> Under
 - "Role," we will make Jane Doe a Supreme Admin and have access to everything